Updated: June 23, 2023

 Step 4: Applying for a residence permit in Portugal

-- Your passport containing the D7 Visa issued by the Portuguese Consulate in your region
+- Your passport containing the D7 Visa issued by the Portuguese Consulate in your region.

-- Your health insurance policy, if acquired in Portugal
+- Your health insurance policy, if acquired in Portugal.

-If all of the correct documents are submitted directly, and the process goes smoothly, the procedure concerning the consulate and visa application center can take up to 60 days.
-In the event that a document is missing or there are complications with the process, it may take longer.
-Each time a mistake is found, the consulate will notify you, and you may need to visit them in person to provide information or clarify any issues.
+It may take longer if a document is missing or there are complications with the application process.
+The consulate will notify you each time a mistake is found, and you may need to visit them in person to provide information or clarify any issues.

-Once you arrive in Portugal, the first step to take is to apply at SEF.
-The time it takes for you to obtain this permit will vary depending on where in Portugal you choose to live.
+Once you arrive in Portugal, applying for a residency permit at AIMA is crucial.
+The time it takes to obtain this permit will vary depending on where in Portugal you live.
 Lisbon and Porto are more highly populated, so it may take an average of 120 days to get an appointment.
-In the countryside and less populated cities, this time is greatly reduced to 15 days.
-At your appointment, they will enroll your biometric data, and within about three weeks, a temporary residence permit will be granted that will be valid for a two-year period.

-Portugal D7 Visa Cost 2023
+Portugal D7 Visa Cost 2024

 It is important to remember that these fees are subject to change at any time by the responsible Portuguese authorities.
 What is more, while these are the only fees for the application, there are other costs that you will incur during your immigration process, such as accommodation fees, relocation fees, airline tickets, and health insurance.